fantastic001/blog/_posts/2017-12-24-functional-programming.markdown

 Note how we do unwrapping and wrapping in bind.
 There we return our result with concatenated list of debug info from a given parameter and additional info provided by calling function.

-We arederiving Show here to make our type printable on console.
+We are deriving Show here to make our type printable on console.
 Now we can do something like this:

 	*Main> ret 5
 	Debuggable (5,[])